-Elliot Richardson, suicidal techno geek, is given seven wishes to turn his life around when he meets up with a very seductive Satan.
+Elliot Richards, a socially awkward IT worker, is given seven wishes to get the girl of his dreams when he meets up with a very seductive Satan.
 The catch: his soul.
-Some of his wishes include a 7 foot basketball star, a rock star, and a hamburger.
+Some of his wishes include being a 7 foot basketball star, a wealthy, powerful man, and a sensitive caring guy.
 But, as could be expected, the Devil must put her own little twist on each his fantasies.Written by

 129 of 150 people found this review helpful.

 Was this review helpful to you?